 There’s plenty to see and do, from classic illusions like interactive spiral turntables and kaleidoscopes to a high-tech vortex tunnel.
 Kids will especially enjoy seeing their own head displayed on a platter and playing at being a spaceman in the anti-gravity room!

 The MOI is open every day from 10AM to 8 PM (and until 9 on the weekends).
 You can get tickets at the door, but if they’re busy, you’ll probably have to wait.
 So, I suggest booking your tickets in advance on their website.

 5. National Soccer Hall of Fame

-Soccer fans will find plenty to occupy themselves at the National Soccer Hall of Fame in Frisco (about 30 minutes north of downtown Dallas).
-When you first enter the building, kids and adults create their own unique profile using facial-recognition technology that customizes the incredible visual exhibits just for them.
+Soccer fans will love the National Soccer Hall of Fame in Frisco (about 30 minutes north of downtown Dallas).
+When you first enter the building, you get to create your own unique profile using facial-recognition technology that customizes the incredible visual exhibits just for them.

 6. Escape Rooms

 One of our favorite things to do in Dallas TX for kids is trying out the different Escape Rooms in the Dallas/Fort Worth area.
 Some that immediately come to mind include Escape the Room Dallas, Red Door Escape Room in Plano, and Escapology.

 7. National Videogame Museum